andela-moseni/inverted-index/README.md

 # Inverted Index
 ## Introduction
 An Inverted Index is an Index Data Structure storing a mapping from content to location (i.e. a mapping of words or numbers to it's location in a database file).
 It use the elasticsearch method, which is designed to allow very fast full-text searches.
+The link to the hosted app [Meek-Inverted Index](https://meek-inverted-index.herokuapp.com)

 ## Features
 - Upload file(s)